docker/docker-py/docs/api.md

 ## kill

-Kill a container or send a signal to a container
+Kill a container or send a signal to a container.

 **Params**: